Table of Contents

 If you’re not sure what to make, Jamba threw in a full-color recipe book to help you get started with making juice.
 Not only that, they’ll share ideas on what to do with the pulp.

-Cleaning up this extract will not be a problem thanks to the easy sweep cleaning tool that makes this task much easier.
+Cleaning up this extract will not be a problem thanks to the easy sweep cleaning tool that makes this task much more manageable.

 Jamba says that you only need to use running water to clean it.
-If you want to deep clean it, the blade and pitcher are dishwasher safe but only on the top rack.
+If you want to clean it thoroughly, the blade and pitcher are dishwasher safe but only on the top rack.

 Despite being considered a budget option juicer, Jamba didn’t hold back with the warranty.
-This juicer comes with a full 5-year warranty that’s 4 years longer than the much more expensive Breville.
-If you’re still thinking whether or not this juicer is worth it, the warranty alone should seal the deal.
+This juicer comes with a full 5-year warranty that’s four years longer than the much more expensive Breville.
+If you still think whether or not this juicer is worth it, the warranty alone should seal the deal.

-But like any other centrifugal juicer, this will struggle juicing leafy greens.
-One trick that people use is to sandwich a leafy green rolled up in-between two hard ingredients.
+But like any other centrifugal juicer, this will struggle to juice leafy greens.
+One trick that people use is to sandwich a leafy green rolled up, in-between two hard ingredients.

-If you’re juicing stuff like celery and apple this juice will extract a decent amount of juice but if won’t beat a slow juicer or twin gear juicer on leafy greens.
+If you’re juicing stuff like celery and apple, this juice will extract a decent amount of juice, but it won’t beat a slow juicer or twin gear juicer on leafy greens.

-The two speed setting gives you a little bit of control.
-Use the low speed setting when juicing stuff like strawberry or oranges and then switch to high on tougher ingredients.
+The two-speed setting gives you a little bit of control.
+Use the low-speed setting when juicing stuff like strawberry or oranges and then switch to high on harder ingredients.

 What makes this easy to clean is the cleaning brush that comes with it.
-It’s wide and allows you to clean it in one sweeping motion.
+It’s big and allows you to clean it in one sweeping motion.

-You also have the option to place parts like the pitcher and strainer in the dishwasher if you need deep cleaning.
+You also have the option to place parts like the pitcher and filter in the dishwasher if you need a thorough cleaning.

-I’ve seen one video in Amazon where a whole apple was dropped in and juice was extracted without any issues whatsoever.
+I’ve seen one video in Amazon where a whole apple fit in and juice came out without any issues whatsoever.

-One of the big reasons why this product has a good rating is the price.
+One of the big reasons why this product has an excellent rating is the price.
 It is cheaper than a Breville that has less power and a shorter warranty.

 One reason why I like buying in Amazon would be the 2-day free shipping courtesy of Amazon Prime.
 Even if you sign up for a free trial and opt out, you’d still get that benefit for a month!

-Here’s another great option to the more expensive Breville.
-It has more power and will do as good a job when it comes to extracting hard stuff like apple, celery and carrot.
-Not only that you’ll get a longer warranty.
+Here’s another excellent option to the more expensive Breville.
+It has more power and will do as good a job when it comes to extracting hard stuff like apple, celery, and carrot.
+Not only that you’ll get a more extended warranty.

-Even if you’re juicing a large apple, just chop it in two and it’ll fit.
-So in a way it saves you time because you don’t need to chop as much.
+Even if you’re juicing a large apple, chop it in two, and it’ll fit.
+So in a way, it saves you time because you don’t need to cut as much.